-Prospective athletes who have otherwise not previously been part of the Mad River Glen Freeski Team, must pass an on-mountain skills assessment.
-In order to ski with the Freeski program athletes have to be skiing in a dynamic parallel on ALL terrain.
+Prospective athletes who have otherwise not previously been part of the Mad River Glen Freeski Team must pass an on-mountain skills assessment.
+In order to join the freeski program athletes have to be skiing in a dynamic parallel on ALL terrain.
 Athletes must be able to ski all of Mad River Glen’s terrain safely and confidently, they must also be able to self-arrest and recover their own gear after a fall.
-This group needs to be self sufficient; they need to be able to get lunch on their own, go to the bathroom alone, and be able to find their parents on their own after training.
+This group needs to be self-sufficient; they need to be able to get lunch on their own, go to the bathroom alone, and be able to find their parents on their own after training.
 Freeski Team athletes must be able to ride all lifts (including the Single Chair) without an adult.
-Extended season training and travel to competitions will require athletes to be self sufficient and posses the ability to manage their time effectively.
+Extended season training and travel to competitions will require athletes to be self-sufficient and possess the ability to manage their time effectively.

-Extended season training is available from December 14th through mid April for those athletes who wish to compete in IFSA sanctioned Freeski events.
+Extended season training is available for those athletes who wish to compete in IFSA sanctioned Freeski events.
 The extended training will cover coaching both at home and away at competitions on Saturdays and Sundays throughout the season running through NORAMS in April.

 Competitive athletes are expected to participate in at least 5 IFSA sanctioned competitions during the season, 2 National events and 3 Regional events.
 In order to compete, athletes must have an IFSA membership.
 Program fees do not include IFSA membership, competition registration fees, additional lift tickets, lodging, and transportation costs.

 The competitive focus emphasizes skiing to IFSA judging criteria, including line, control, technique, fluidity, and style.